 Aquatic Resource Type: For each impact site ID, identify the impacted aquatic resource type from the following list: lake, ocean, bay, estuary, riparian zone, stream channel, vernal pool, marsh, or seasonal wetland.
 (More refined or precise resource classifications may be used in project plans and related documents.)

-Latitude: Provide the center coordinate of the impact site in decimal degrees.

-Longitude: Provide the center coordinate of the impact site in decimal degrees.
+Latitude and Longitude: Provide the center coordinate of the impact site in decimal degrees.

 Permanent or Temporary: Indicate if the impact at the impact site ID is permanent or temporary.